Important Information About Application/Examination Procedures at WIU

 Please note: Preference is given to Illinois Residents

 Completion of the application is the first step toward consideration for employment.
 A list of current classifications (and their starting salaries) used on campus is available to applicants.
 After completing the application and selecting the classification(s) in which you have an interest, please submit the application to the Human Resources Department.
 Once a complete application has been received, as well as all transcripts, certificates and/or professional licenses, or a copy of the DD214 (if applicable), you will be contacted to schedule an application evaluation.
 For college course work to be recognized, a transcript must be provided.
 You may attach a copy of your transcript to your application, or you may have the issuing institution send your transcript directly to the Human Resources Department.
 During the application evaluation your qualifications will be reviewed.
 If you meet the minimum required qualifications, an appointment for testing will be scheduled for a later date.

-Under SUCSS rules, out-of-state applicants will only be admitted to examinations for classes requiring technical qualifications for which there is an inadequate supply of qualified applicants who are citizens of, or residents in, the State of Illinois.
+Under the State Universities Civil Service System (SUCSS) rules, out-of-state applicants will only be admitted to examinations for classes requiring technical qualifications for which there is an inadequate supply of qualified applicants who are citizens of, or residents in, the State of Illinois, with the exception of candidates for positions within the professional (01), semi-professional (02), or managerial (03) occupational areas.
+For classes within these occupational areas, out-of-state residents may be admitted to examination and equally considered.
 When the citizenship or residency requirement is waived for positions in all other occupational areas, in-state candidates shall be listed on the register ahead of out-of-state candidates.

 Individuals with Disabilities